Sain-Biswas/ETH-AVAX-PROOF-MODULE-4/README.md

 ## Description

-In this repository you will get the source code for deploying a
+In this repository you will get the source code for deploying a ERC20 Token on avalanche network.

 ## Getting Started